igorkry/tnt4j-streams/README.md

 ##### Attributes

- * `tags` - tags list (delimited using `,`) for a parser.
-Tags are used to map incoming parseable data package with parser instance dedicated to parse it.
  * `manualFieldsOrder` - flag indicating whether configuration defined fields order shall be preserved in streaming process.
 By default fields are ordered by value resolution type: RAW activity data values, activity entity fields values, cache entries values.
 Default value - `false`.